-The map above shows Oasis’ 52 local Academies, 18 Community Hubs, Basis Drop-in Centres and supported housing projects.
+The map above shows Oasis’s 52 local Academies, 18 Community Hubs, Basis Drop-in Centres and supported housing projects.

 Our Community Hubs in the Midlands are based in the some of the lowest income wards of Birmingham and Worcester and work alongside eight Oasis Academies.
 Five of these Community Hubs are now charities in their own right running extensive community programmes around food poverty, youth work and family support.